Down judge Sarah Thomas earns playoff assignment

 Replay official Terri Valenti will work the Colts-Chiefs game in her first playoff assignment, also making history.

-John Hussey is the referee for the Colts-Chiefs; John Parry will head up the crew for the Cowboys-Rams; and Carl Cheffers is the referee for the Eagles-Saints.
+John Hussey is the referee for the Colts-Chiefs; John Parry will head up the crew for the Cowboys-Rams; and Carl Cheffers is the referee for the Eagles-Saints, according to Football Zebras.